prowler-cloud/prowler/docs/tutorials/gcp/authentication.md

 prowler gcp --credentials-file path
 ```

+???+ note
-> `prowler` will scan the GCP project associated with the credentials.
+    `prowler` will scan the GCP project associated with the credentials.

 Prowler will follow the same credentials search as [Google authentication libraries](https://cloud.google.com/docs/authentication/application-default-credentials#search_order):